 The dream of Cray was little more than a plank crossing when it was listed on the timetables of the Omaha Railroad in November 1906.
 A ticket from Mankato to Cray cost twenty-seven cents.

 The final mention of Cray seems to be moving its elevator to Rapidan.
-William Reese from Thief River Falls, a specialist in moving grain elevators, balanced the 65 foot, 24 by 24 feet building on twenty-four wheels and moved it down a gravel road, then onto Highway 169.
+William Reese from Thief River Falls, a specialist in moving grain elevators, balanced the 65-foot, 24 by 24-foot building on twenty-four wheels and moved it down a gravel road, then onto Highway 169.
 Observers described the sight as resembling “a lone spider-like truck” pulling what appeared to be a mountain.
 At Washburn’s Corner (Hwy.
 169 and Co.
 Rd.
-9) the monstrosity turned toward the Rapidan Dam.
+9), the monstrosity turned toward the Rapidan Dam.
 It was a three-hour trip from the intersection to the bridge.
-The challenge then became crossing the dam where the structure needed to be raised an additional two feet to pass over the bridge railings.
+The challenge then became crossing the dam, where the structure needed to be raised an additional two feet to pass over the bridge railings.
 A crowd of nearly 2000 people watched as the elevator inched across.
 The Free Press published a picture of the building seemingly balanced on the bridge in its August 2 issue.
-The elevator still needed to be pulled up a steep hill, and another two miles into the town of Rapidan.
+The elevator still needed to be pulled up a steep hill and another two miles into the town of Rapidan.

 By Hilda Parks